 In 2006, a group of parents, teachers and community leaders joined together to create a non-traditional public charter school in West Hawai‘i.
 Motivated by a desire to provide an innovative educational program to our rural, underserved community, the group founded Friends of Kona Pacific Public Charter School.

-Friends’ 40-acre learning center site is located mauka (above) the Kona Community Hospital in Kealakekua.
-The Kona Pacific Public Charter School’s 2.5-acre campus is located here, along with an organic farm and several teacher and school staff residences.
+Friends’ 38-acre learning center site is located mauka (above) the Kona Community Hospital in Kealakekua.

-Friends works in support of Kona Pacific School, but the two entities are independent of each other.
-Friends is a 501(c)3 nonprofit, and Kona Pacific is a public charter school, and therefore a sub-agency of the State of Hawai‘i.
+Friends works in support of Kona Pacific Public Charter School; the two entities are independent and act as partner organizations under a Memorandum of Agreement.
 Together, the two organizations pursue parallel missions of service to the West Hawai‘i community.

-- Create critically needed economic development for our community: 40 full time and 25 part time jobs and an operational budget that adds more than $2 million annually to our local economy.
+- Create significant economic development for our community: 40 full time and 25 part time jobs and an operational budget that adds more than $2 million annually to our local economy.

 For more information about Friends of Kona Pacific Public Charter School and our community projects and initiatives, email email@example.com